From Traditional to Transitional In Newport Beach

 Oversized light-colored glass tile is used as a backsplash, while a bit of drama is added to the kitchen design in the form of the glass pendants hanging above the island.

-Recessed lighting runs throughout the entire main level keeping the space feeling airy and the ceilings feeling high, and there is seamless wood plank flooring in a shade of rich brown that also runs throughout.
+Recessed lighting runs throughout the entire main level keeping the space feeling airy and the ceilings feeling high.
+There is seamless wood plank flooring in a shade of rich brown that also runs throughout.

 The Master Bathroom

 This was accomplished in several ways.
 First, APlus designed and built custom cabinetry throughout.
-As in the kitchen, these cabinets are Shaker style in Straight White, and the countertop is an Absolute Black Honed Granite, for a dramatic juxtaposition.
+As in the kitchen, these cabinets are Shaker style in Straight White.
+The countertop is an Absolute Black Honed Granite, for a dramatic juxtaposition.
 The countertop features a 1 ½-inch Mitered Square Edge, and the backsplash features Eleganza Tile in Liquid Latte with Custom Oyster Gray grout and the smallest possible grout lines.

 The wall tile in the shower is Concrete Argentino, while the soap niche detailing matches the mirror backsplash.
 The walk-in shower was expanded and a seat was added as well.

-In the daughter’s bathroom again cabinets are Straight White in color and feature a slab door style design, while the countertop is Pental Coastal Gray, with a 1 ½-inch Mitered Square Edge.
-The backsplash includes 4 inches of countertop, and the shower wall tile in this bathroom is 12×24 Bianco with a horizontal, straight install.
+In the daughter’s bathroom again cabinets are Straight White in color and feature a slab door style design.
+While the countertop is Pental Coastal Gray, with a 1 ½-inch Mitered Square Edge.
+The backsplash includes 4 inches of countertop.
+Shower wall tile in this bathroom is 12×24 Bianco with a horizontal, straight install.

 The home’s office bathroom features Eleganza tile in Fabrique-Silk and shower wall tile in Delorean Grey.

-There were even items selected with the help of APlus to include in the laundry room, which was redesigned, including the Electrolux front load washer and dryer pair.
+There were even items selected with the help of APlus to include in the laundry room.
+Redesigned, including the Electrolux front load washer and dryer pair.
 APlus also added a quartz countertop with a square edge in the laundry room as part of the design.

 Overall, APlus worked to achieve a few big goals in this Newport Beach remodel.
-First, we wanted the homeowners to be able to enjoy the views their home affords them, as well as plenty of natural light.
-We wanted their home to feel like a modern oasis that still balanced elements of transitional design for livability and comfort.
-The home now reflects a space that’s perfect for entertaining and relaxing, where each and every detail has been carefully selected to reflect the personal style but also the lifestyle of the people who live there.
+First, we wanted the homeowners to be able to enjoy the views their home affords them.
+As well as plenty of natural light.
+We wanted their home to feel like a modern oasis.
+Still balanced elements of transitional design for livability and comfort.
+The home now reflects a space that’s perfect for entertaining and relaxing.
+Each and every detail has been carefully selected to reflect the personal style.
+Also the lifestyle of the people who live there.